justinthelaw/k3d-gpu-support/README.md

 Access to GitHub and GitHub Container Registry.
 Please follow the [GitHub Container Registry instructions](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).

 Docker and all of its dependencies must be installed.
-To build and push a new version of the Docker image to the GHCR, Docker Buildx must be installed and configured correctly.

 For the container GPU test, a NVIDIA GPU with CUDA cores and drivers must be present.
 Additionally, the CUDA toolkit and NVIDIA container toolkit must be installed.